RapidAPI/DevRel-Stack-Data/guides/posts/top-text-apis/post.md

 <Lead>

-There is a lot of text APIs available on the internet.
+There are a lot of text APIs available on the internet.
 Some are used for text extraction; others are used for text analysis.
 Instead of looking for these APIs on the Internet, you can visit [RapidAPI Hub](https://RapidAPI.com/hub?utm_source=RapidAPI.com/guides&utm_medium=DevRel&utm_campaign=DevRel) where you have more than 35,000 APIs available.

 </Lead>